vinaysr93/sheetmetalnewsscraper/README.md

 Future Update: Trying to wrap it as an executable file so that it can be installed in Windows OS and can be used by everyone

 Update: Created a .exe file so that windows users can use this.
+Need to download gui.exe along with news scraper.ico in the same directory
 ![Capture](https://user-images.githubusercontent.com/8091212/103474328-d5298c80-4dc8-11eb-8dcf-665e52ea5750.JPG)